wordofwarning/wordofwarning.org/current/2023-emergency/daytime/index.md

 ---
 # CONFIGURATION
-layout: 2022-emergency
+layout: 2023-emergency
 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Emergency 22" # the name of the artist or company
+artist: "Emergency 23" # the name of the artist or company
-show: "Daytime Programme, Noon-5pm" # the name of the show
+show: "Afternoon Programme, Noon-4pm" # the name of the show
 artist_size: 1
 show_size: 4
 header_image:
-season: "Emergency Daytime 1|10|2022, Noon-5pm"
+season: "Emergency Afternoon 30|9|2023, Noon-4pm"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values